lpelczar/Multithreaded-Sudoku-Solver/README.md

 ## Description

-Algorithm consits of two phases:
+Algorithm consists of two phases:

 Phase 1 - Filling every cell with possibilities

 ![c1](http://i64.tinypic.com/2e0n668.png)

 Phase 2 - Updating solved cells for every column, row and box

 ![c2](http://i68.tinypic.com/qqwwvc.png)

 However not every sudoku can be solved by this approach alone.
-For more advanced when there are no more sole candidates sudoku's algorithm finds a cell with least number of possibilities and start new thread for each possibility.
+For more advanced sudoku's when there are no more sole candidates algorithm finds a cell with least number of possibilities and start new thread for each possibility.

 ![c3](http://i63.tinypic.com/fehs44.png)

 Finally, one thread will find a solution and make callback to main thread.